robinthibaut/deep-cca/README.md

 * Solving compatibility-issues with anterior version of Keras
 * Make it compatible with Tensorflow backend (remove Theano dependency)
 * Make it compatible with scikit-learn framework
+* Currently, the code is designed to solve a classification problem - I'm interested in solving regression problems

+## Description

 This is an implementation of Deep Canonical Correlation Analysis (DCCA or Deep CCA) in Python.